PaulSquires/WinFBE/README.md

 FreeBASIC Editor for Windows

-**NOTE: THIS EDITOR WILL SOON BE DEPRECATED AND NO FURTHER UPDATES FORTHCOMING PLEASE USE THE TIKO EDITOR INSTEAD: https://github.com/PaulSquires/tiko**
+**NOTE: THIS EDITOR WILL SOON BE DEPRECATED AND NO FURTHER UPDATES FORTHCOMING.
+PLEASE USE THE TIKO EDITOR INSTEAD: https://github.com/PaulSquires/tiko**

 Code is written using the FreeBASIC language and uses the Scintilla editing library (in DLL form).